hyundai-robotics/doc-hi6-operation/book.md

 * Parameters that can be inputted will be displayed as buttons on the right side of the screen.
 You can easily input parameters by selecting the desired buttons.
 * You can edit variables, expressions, and strings using the soft keyboard.

-4. Press the &lt;enter&gt; key.
+4. Press the <<b>ENTER</b>> key.
 Then, the contents of the change will be applied, allowing the parameter value of the statement to be changed and the cursor to move to the next parameter.

 * To cancel the change, press the &lt;esc&gt; key.

 5. You can edit another parameter by repeating the above steps 2–3.

-6. Press the &lt;enter&gt; key to complete the editing.
+6. Press the <<b>ENTER</b>> key to complete the editing.
 The changes will be saved in the JOB program, and the cursor will return to the statement cursor status.